 Goals: 1. encourage visual learning by using the website’s videos and by asking the students to answer questions about them 2. encourage active learning by having students answer the questions on their own and by discussing them in small groups (2-3).

 Choose at least one of the videos from the website and show them in class (e.g., from Ise Jingu, Higashi Honganji, Household rituals, Gion Festival, or Tenjin Festival, etc.).
 Point out the specific rituals and preface the video by explaining whether it’s a Shinto shrine or Buddhist temple, for example.
-If you have assigned a reading that discusses one or more of these shrines, festivals, or rituals, be sure to point that out so they make that connection.
+If you have assigned a reading that discusses one or more of these shrines, festivals, or rituals, you can point that out so they make connections from the readings to the videos.

 Another video that is worth showing is a CNN news video on the unusual ways two Buddhist priests are trying to connect to younger Japanese (by hip-hopping and running a Buddhist bar).
 Go to “Temples”—“Kyoou-ji” and scroll down for the “CNN video report”.
 We met these two priests.
 What they’re doing is very unusual, but they are sincere in their hope to spread Buddhism these ways.